ChristopheCVB/TouchPortalPluginSDK/README.md

 }
 ```

-- Don't forget to initialize all your services once you receive the OnInfo event.
+- Don't forget to initialize all your services once you receive the onInfo event.
 The TPInfoMessage will also contain the initial values of your settings.

 ```java
 public class MyTouchPortalPlugin extends TouchPortalPlugin implements TouchPortalPlugin.TouchPortalPluginListener {